QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 8. Aesthetic

-   > Do not write hundred of words, add useless images, ...
+   > Do not write hundreds of words, add useless images, ...
    > to say something that
-   > would require less than five.
-Be clear, short and
+   > would fit in less than 10 words.
-   > concise.
+   > **Be clear, short and concise**.

 9. Robustness

-   > Handles all cases of errors or mistakes.
+   > You should handle any kind of error or mistake.

 10. Documentation

-    > In last resort, adding some documentation
+    > As a last resort, you may add a documentation
-    > for complex applications is the way to go.
+    > for complex's applications.

 <hr class="sl">